Website Documentation

 Development

-• server.js: Backend server implementation (API/proxy, development mock data, CORS handling)
+• server.js: Backend proxy server (development mock data, CORS handling)

 • package.json: Project dependencies and scripts